edeis53/ember-cli-rubaxa-sortable/README.md

 # Ember-cli-rubaxa-sortable

 This plugin is a wrapper surrounding https://github.com/RubaXa/Sortable.

-This is a simplification of the work done at https://github.com/MaazAli/ember-cli-sortable.
+This is a fork of the work done by MaazAli at https://github.com/MaazAli/ember-cli-sortable.

 ## Installation